ShaneHower/cards/README.md

         read_straight = []

  ```
 The final step in completing the program is to interpret the players hand.
-In order to do this we take the call the SplitHand class in a new class called Game.
+In order to do this, the SplitHand class is inputted into a new class called Game.
 SplitHand() gives Game() the players hand formatted so we only have the suits and number values (i.e. [ace, clubs, 4, clubs, jack, spades, 6, diamonds, 10, hearts]).
 I took this split list and sliced it into two new lists, one containing only numbers and the other containing only suits.
-I then used a class I created called OrderedCounter.
+I then used a class I created called OrderedCounter on the new lists.
 OrderedCounter takes the container Counter and orders it so that we can isolate values in the dictionary.

 ### Interpreting Multiple Occurrences